It was thought though however for many years that this

 battery longevity.
 Depending on the charger you use this fast charging will only

-replace about 90 percent of the capacity or so. in an hour.
+replace about 90 to 95 percent of the capacity. in about an hour.
 Its intended to let you charge

 or top up in the middle of the day or before going out in the evening.